sekoyo/react-image-crop/README.md

 Scales the image (zooms in or out).
 Defaults to 1 (normal scale).
 You can combine with something like [react-zoom-pan-pinch](https://www.npmjs.com/package/react-zoom-pan-pinch).

-#### zoom (optional)

-A non-visual prop to keep pointer coords accurate when a parent element is scaled.
-Not to be confused with the `scale` prop which scales the image itself.
-Defaults to `1`.

-#### spin (optional)

-A non-visual prop to keep pointer coords accurate when a parent element is rotated.
-Not to be confused with the `rotate` prop which rotates the image itself.
-Defaults to `0`, range is from `-180` to `180`.

 ## FAQ

 ### What about showing the crop on the client?